TeleMidia/nclua/README.md

 * Libsoup >= 2.42, https://developer.gnome.org/libsoup
 * GTK+ >= 3.4.2, http://www.gtk.org

-GIO is required by the `tcp` event class, Libsoup is required by the `http` event class, and GTK+ is required by the `nclua` binary.
+GIO is used by the `tcp` event class, Libsoup is used by the `http` event class, and GTK+ is used by the `nclua` binary.
 These libraries are optional, if they are not present the corresponding modules are not built.

 Canvas API
 ----------